White Had to be Black

 All this can be seen from my many Danish Television interviews and newspaper articles that I participated with during the period of 1974 – 1980 (SCE Presse omtale 1976-1979).

-I, first and foremost, told investors to buy gold and precious metals for security and as an insurance against what could happen in the world, including currency devaluations.
-I told people to buy precious metals and store it themselves.
+I, first and foremost, told investors to buy gold and precious metals for security and as insurance against what could happen in the world, including currency devaluations.
+I told people to buy precious metals and store them themselves.
 As to the speculation, that was an entirely different thing.
 Precious metals should always, in our world, be a part of a portfolio and it is satisfying to see that even LD-Invest and many Danish banks give the same advice to investors more than thirty-five years later.

 We did not openly tell the client to buy in the months and weeks before the action by the Danish Authorities, in fact, we had stopped sending out our SCE Marked Report after 5 years of regular monthly publishing.

 I did not want to show “in print” that SCE encouraged speculation when the prices were already very high.
 Our account executives working on commission may have encouraged investors to buy, that is understandable.